y-ncao/Python-Study/Combined_Solutions.md

 ```
 -----

-##Substring with Concatenation of All Words
+##122.
+Substring with Concatenation of All Words

 You are given a string, S, and a list of words, L, that are all of the same length.
 Find all starting indices of substring(s) in S that is a concatenation of each word in L exactly once and without any intervening characters.